 Our approach is to transcend such short-term, limited, symptomatic interventions and implement a holistic systemic solution to eutrophication to Lake Carmi that addresses root causes and delivers a sustainable comprehensive water quality management solution.

 Our approach would be the same as that adopted for numerous successful projects to reverse eutrophication in lakes, dams, and reservoirs globally.
 Ours is a more systemic and comprehensive approach that would

 - Re-oxygenate 100% of the water in the lake

-- Digest organic sediments in order to reduce internal in lake loading of Phosphorus by directing it into the Nutrient Cycle in order to develop a robust biodiverse food chain.
-This will manifest as improved fish numbers, health and size.
+- Digest organic sediments in order to reduce internal lake loading of Phosphorus by directing it into the Nutrient Cycle in order to develop a robust biodiverse food chain.
+This will manifest as improved fish numbers, health, and size.

 - Control algae and cyanobacteria blooms